-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Complete a declaration at the beginning of each academic year, or upon induction for new staff, to say that they have reviewed, read and understood the guidance - Reinforce the importance of online safety when communicating with parents and carers.
-This includes making parents and carers aware of what we ask children to do online (eg sites they need to visit or who they will be interacting with online). - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns.
+- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+Staff who don't work directly with children can read part 1 of KCSIE or annex A of KCSIE (a condensed version of part 1), but these staff are expected to read at least either section.
+It is also beneficial for them to read annex B. - Complete a declaration via Microsoft Forms at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (eg sites they need to visit or who they will be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns